SAntonellis/coderefactor/README.md

 # coderefactor

-This repo contains the HTML and CSS code files for the Horiseon website.
-I have updated both of the HTML and CSS code documentation with comments that illustrate what exactly each section of code is responsible for.
-I have also rearranged some of the coding structure for easier readability.
+This repo contains the HTML/CSS files and image assets for the Horiseon website.
+I have updated both of the HTML and CSS code documentation with comments that illustrate what briefly what each section of code is responsible for.
+I have also rearranged some of the coding structure for easier readability, consolidating classes in CSS that have duplicate values and using semantic HTML elements.